Understanding the Costs Associated With Accepting Credit Card Payments

 Here are some of the key factors that affect credit card processing fees:

-• Merchant account vs. payment service providers: Using a dedicated merchant account usually results in lower processing fees compared to utilizing a third-party payment service provider like PayPal or Square.
+- Merchant account vs. payment service providers: Using a dedicated merchant account usually results in lower processing fees compared to utilising a third-party payment service provider like PayPal or Square.
 However, merchant accounts often have additional costs like monthly fees and setup costs that you’ll need to account for.

 Cross-Border Fees: A Hidden Cost of Credit Card Transactions

-Cross-border fees are additional charges levied on transactions that involve international elements.
+Cross-border fees are additional charges levied on transactions involving international elements.
 These fees are typically a percentage of the transaction, and they can add up quickly, especially when combined with other fees like interchange and assessment fees.
-Credit card networks impose cross-border fees and are non-negotiable.
+Credit card networks impose cross-border fees, which are non-negotiable.

 Several factors can influence the imposition and size of cross-border fees, including: